 Bookings link here (contact us first and will give you the code to book for free)

-We ask families to commit to all 6 dates.
+We ask families to attend all six Saturdays.

 To let us know you are interested please contact Jenny Archard